eclipse-threadx/getting-started/NXP/MIMXRT1060-EVK/readme.md

 1. After the device is created, view the JSON output in the console, and copy the `deviceId` and `primaryKey` values to use in a later step.

+## Prepare the device

-Confirm that you have the copied the following values from the JSON output to use in the next section:
+Confirm that you have the copied the following values from the JSON output from the previous sections:

 > * `hostName`
 > * `deviceId`
 > * `primaryKey`

-## Prepare the device

-To connect the NXP EVK to Azure, you'll modify a configuration file for the Azure IoT settings, rebuild the image, and flash the image to the device.
+To connect the MXCHIP DevKit to Azure, you'll modify a configuration file for Wi-Fi and Azure IoT settings, rebuild the image, and flash the image to the device.

 ### Add configuration